 Do you think Dan Mallory/AJ Finn should be blacklisted?
-Will you still see the movie that he will likely cash in on?
+Will you still see the movie that he will cash in on?
 Amy Adams is a great actress and usually makes the best movies.
 Do you think William Morrow deserves some kind of repercussion for hiding this kind of deceit all in the name of money?

 Let me know your thoughts on this crazy story!